-BSc (Hons) Business Information Systems with a Year in Industry
+BSc (Hons) Digital Business and Information Systems with a Year in Industry

 Course options